Alt text: Organized closet with spaced clothing, wire shelves, storage bins, a hygrometer, and a moisture absorber to help p

 Temperature Differences Inside Closet Spaces

 Closets frequently stay slightly cooler than surrounding rooms, especially when located along exterior walls.
-Cooler surfaces attract moisture from humid air, allowing condensation to form in small amounts over time.
+Cooler surfaces attract moisture from humid air, allowing small amounts of condensation to form over time.

 This is especially common in:

 These locations experience temperature differences that increase condensation risk, particularly during seasonal humidity changes.
-Closets located below ground level may require additional moisture control methods similar to those explained in how to prevent mold in basements.
+If the closet is below grade or connected to a damp basement area, the prevention strategy may need to include basement moisture control practices such as those covered in how to prevent mold in basements.

 Exterior Wall Closet Risks